-Many US states have statutes that prohibit monopolisation or unfair methods of competition which are comparable to section 2 of the Sherman Act or section 5 of the FTC Act.
+Many US states have statutes that prohibit monopolisation or unfair methods of competition that are comparable to section 2 of the Sherman Act or section 5 of the FTC Act.

-In certain industries, other statutes and regulations may also apply.
+In certain industries, other statutes and regulations might also apply.